1918

 1930

-Alternatives to wine are developed by KWV for export.
-These include a healthy grape juice drink as well as KWV Eau de Cologne, crafted by the Master Distiller, to be used as marketing material.
+KWV develops alternatives to wine for export, including a healthy grape juice drink and KWV Eau de Cologne crafted by the Master Distiller for use as marketing material.

 1930

-KWV’s impressive main cellar is completed.
-Captivated by its dome-like ceiling and the play of light in the beautiful space, it is named the Cathedral Cellar.
+KWV completes its impressive main cellar, naming it the Cathedral Cellar due to its dome-like ceiling and the captivating play of light in the beautiful space.

 1935